Print

 1. Start with 3 medium bowls.
 Combine flour, salt, and pepper in one.
 Beat the eggs in the second bowl.
 Combine Panko and coconut in the third bowl.

 3. Add enough oil to cover the bottom of a large skillet over medium heat.
-Fry the coconut shrimp in batches such as 7-8 shrimp at a time—do not crowd them in the pan.
+Fry the coconut shrimp in batches, such as 7–8 shrimp at a time, and do not crowd them in the pan.
 Flip after 2 minutes and fry the other side for 2 minutes or until golden brown.
-We prefer ours a little darker, so I fry each side for about 2:30-3 minutes.
+If you prefer the shrimp a little darker, fry each side for about 2:30–3 minutes.
+Place the finished coconut shrimp on a paper towel–lined plate and continue cooking the remaining batches.

 Notes